Chapter 2:

 “That’s right.
 Bald fellow, fancy accent.
 Human.
 Once we’ve settled, I’ll send ‘im a package addressed to you.
 It’ll have everything you need to track us down.”

-Homura nodded at Kingsley.
+She nodded at him.
 She was going to miss that face.
 Dark, wrinkled skin tanned even darker by the harsh Zyrdian summer.
 A mess of black tangled hair and a bushy beard that would tickle Homura when she would ride on his shoulders as a child.
 Those brown eyes had so much kindness in them.
 So much violence for those who would hurt his loved ones.

 After one last goodbye, the older duo began their journey to the west as Homura took off to the northeast.